soflane/little-web-projects/Zammad ticket creator/README.md

 - React + TypeScript + Vite
 - Tailwind CSS for styling
+- react-quill for rich text editing
 - Fetch API for Zammad integration
 - react-hot-toast for notifications
-- Playwright for e2e testing
+- Vitest for unit testing

 ## API Endpoints Used